 Short 19th Century

-The Library’s mid-19th-century (1830-1885) holdings largely reflect Clark, Jr.’s early collecting interests, before he began focusing on Wilde and Dryden.
-Highlights in this literature-focused collection include most major works in first editions by Byron, Shelley, Keats, Charles Lamb and Walter Scott, as well as a wide variety of gothic novelists.
-In the Victorian era, major British writers in the collection include Robert and Elizabeth Barrett Browning, Tennyson, William Morris, the Bronte sisters, Thackeray, George Eliot, Robert Lewis Stevenson, and an extensive collection of Charles Dickens works in their original serial parts.
-Clark, Jr. also collected liberally in American novelists and poets of this era, and the collection contains many early editions of Hawthorne, Longfellow, Whitman, Poe, and Melville.
+The Library’s mid-19th-century (1830-1885) holdings largely reflect Clark, Jr.’s early collecting interests, before he began focusing on Oscar Wilde and John Dryden.
+Highlights in this literature-focused collection include most major works in first editions by Lord Byron, Percy Bysshe Shelley, John Keats, Charles Lamb, and Walter Scott, as well as a wide variety of gothic novelists.
+In the Victorian era, major British writers in the collection include Robert and Elizabeth Barrett Browning, Alfred Tennyson, William Morris, the Bronte sisters (Charlotte, Emily, and Anne), William Makepeace Thackeray, George Eliot, Robert Lewis Stevenson, and an extensive collection of Charles Dickens works in their original serial parts.
+Clark, Jr. also collected liberally in American novelists and poets of this era, and the collection contains many early editions of Nathaniel Hawthorne, Henry Wadsworth Longfellow, Walt Whitman, Edgar Allan Poe, and Herman Melville.

 Current focus: We currently collect 19th-century works as a continuum and bridge between the early modern and fin de siècle periods.
 For example, we collect Pre-Raphaelite material as it supports and contextualizes our Wilde, Arts and Crafts, and Aesthetic movement holdings.
 We also collect material up to the approximate end of the hand-press period (around 1830) to provide continuity with our collecting areas in book history and the 18th century.

 Forgeries & Fakes